 Definition

-Incognito mode is a method of browsing online that hides browsing history on the physical device itself.
+Incognito mode is a method of browsing online that hides browsing history on the physical device itself and other devices where your account is logged in.
 When you surf the web in incognito mode, your history and cache will be deleted whenever you end your session.

 How It Works